Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Introduction

 \section{Introduction}

 Optimal control problems involve designing a feedback law that minimizes a cumulative cost over a prescribed time horizon.
-Such problems are rigorously formulated by the {Hamilton--Jacobi--Bellman} (HJB) equation, a nonlinear partial differential equation (PDE) characterizing the value function of a single decision maker.
-When a large population of agents interacts---each optimizing its own cost while responding to the aggregate behavior of the group---the continuum limit is captured by {mean field game} (MFG) theory \cite{lasry2006jeux1, lasry2006jeux, lasry2007mean, huang2006large, huang2007large, huang2007nash, huang2007invariance}.
-A typical MFG consists of a coupled PDE system: a backward Hamilton--Jacobi--Bellman (HJB) equation for the representative agent's value function and a forward Fokker--Planck (FP) equation for the evolution of the population density.
+Such problems are rigorously \mathfix{characterized} by the {Hamilton--Jacobi--Bellman} (HJB) equation, a nonlinear partial differential equation (PDE) that governs the value function of a single decision maker.
+When a large population of agents interacts, and each agent optimizes its own cost in response to the aggregate behavior of the group, \mathfix{mean field game (MFG) theory describes the corresponding continuum limit} \cite{lasry2006jeux1, lasry2006jeux, lasry2007mean, huang2006large, huang2007large, huang2007nash, huang2007invariance}.
+A typical MFG consists of a coupled PDE system: a backward \mathfix{HJB} equation for the representative agent's value function and a forward Fokker--Planck (FP) equation for the evolution of the population density.
 These frameworks arise in fields ranging from robotics and economics to crowd dynamics and epidemiology \cite{gueant2011mean, gomes2015economic, lee2020mean, gao2021belief, gomes2021mean, evangelista2018first, lee2022mean}.
-In this paper, we propose a mesh-free Gaussian Process Policy Iteration (GPPI) framework to solve both forward and inverse problems of HJB equations and MFGs.
-To accelerate convergence, we incorporate the additive Schwarz Newton method, which significantly reduces the number of iterations required.
+In this paper, we propose a Gaussian Process Policy Iteration (GPPI) framework to solve both forward and inverse problems of HJB equations and MFGs. \mathfix{To accelerate convergence, we incorporate the additive Schwarz Newton method, which significantly reduces the number of iterations required.}

 In the {forward} HJB/MFG problem, the model parameters (dynamics, cost functions, coupling terms) are assumed known, and the task is to compute the corresponding solution of the HJB or MFG system.
 Conversely, the inverse problem focuses on inferring unknown model components, such as spatial cost functions or interaction terms, from partial observations of optimal trajectories or population densities.
 Inverse formulations are essential for {data-driven} calibration, enabling the recovery of hidden objectives or environmental parameters that explain observed behavior.